derickr/derickrethans-articles/201903081321-phpinternalsnews-01.rst

 number comparisons`_ RFC.

-The RSS feed for this podcast is https://derickrethans.nl/feed-phpinternalsnews.xml and you can download_ this episode's MP3 file too.
+The RSS feed for this podcast is https://derickrethans.nl/feed-phpinternalsnews.xml, you can download_ this episode's MP3 file, and it's available on Spotify_.

 Show Notes
 ----------